 One of the hardest periods a teenager could experience is probably his or her high school life.
-It is when you have to start thinking about your future – what course you want to take, where you want to study, and what your career plans would be ten to twenty years from now.
-But in order to get into college, you have to take an ACT or SAT.
-What is SAT vs ACT?
+When you have to start thinking about your future – what course you want to take, where you want to study, and what your career plans would be ten to twenty years from now.
+But to get into college, you have to take an ACT or SAT.
+What is SAT vs. ACT?
+What is the best ACT test prep company online?
 Should I take the SAT or ACT?
-This article will help you understand what ACT and SAT are all about, enable you to decide which test is best suited for you, and know what’s the difference between ACT and SAT.
+This article will help you understand what these tests are all about, enable you to decide which test is best suited for you, and know what’s the difference between the ACT and SAT.

 ACT vs SAT: Main Differences

 ACT versus SAT: If you are a high school student and you are planning to go to a college or university, then you have to take either the ACT or SAT.
-What is SAT and ACT – ACT stands for American College Test while SAT means Scholastic Assessment Test.
-The ACT and SAT are standardized tests that serve as an extensive assessment and covers the majority of what you have learned throughout your time in high school.
-Technically, SAT & ACT are the most important tests a high school student will take since these are a major requirement to attend college.
+What are SAT and ACT?
+ACT stands for American College Test, while SAT means Scholastic Assessment Test.
+These are standardized tests that serve as an extensive assessment and covers the majority of what you have learned throughout your time in high school.
+Technically, these are the most important tests a high school student will take since these are a major requirement to attend college.
 You might think that the ACT and SAT tests are the same, but no, they’re not.
-You can compare SAT and ACT since there’s a difference between the ACT and SAT.
+You can compare them since there’s a difference between them.

-Comparing SAT and ACT is easy.
+Comparing the new SAT and ACT is easy.
 So, what is the difference between the ACT and the SAT?
-The difference of ACT and SAT is that the SAT is a skill test that is focused more on problem-solving or reasoning abilities while the ACT is more on curriculum-based examination that covers everything you have learned in high school.
-The ACT vs. SAT or ACT to SAT comparison doesn’t end here since there are more differences between the two.
-An ACT and SAT comparison chart would be helpful to easily determine the difference between SAT and ACT.
+The difference between the ACT and SAT is that the SAT is a skill test that is focused more on problem-solving or reasoning abilities.
+In contrast, the ACT is more on curriculum-based examination that covers everything you have learned in high school.
+The comparison doesn’t end here since there are more differences between the two.
+An ACT and SAT comparison chart would be helpful to determine the difference between the tests easily.

-The ACT vs. SAT differences can be known and understood if an SAT vs ACT comparison chart is present.
-What are ACTs and SATs difference in topics covered?
-What is different between SAT and ACT in difficulty level?
-Below is an ACT and SAT comparison to see how is ACT different from SAT.
+The ACT vs. SAT differences can be known and understood with an ACT versus SAT comparison chart.
+What is the difference between the SAT and ACT in difficulty level?
+Below is a comparison to see how ACT is different from SAT.

 ACT vs SAT Difference / SAT vs ACT Comparison